Funding The Way Colorado Plays

 GREAT OUTDOORS COLORADO (GOCO)

 Great Outdoors Colorado funds projects that impact communities across the state.
 The Colorado Lottery is GOCO’s only funding source and provides GOCO with 50 percent of its proceeds, up to a $35 million cap in 1992 dollars, adjusted for inflation.
-If this percentage exceeds the adjusted cap, the remainder is distributed to the State Public School Capitol Construction Assistance Fund.
-In FY15, the distribution to GOCO was nearly $62 million.
+If this percentage exceeds the adjusted cap, the remainder is distributed to the State Public School Capital Construction Assistance Fund.
+In FY16, the distribution to GOCO was $63.7 million.

 DEPARTMENT OF LOCAL AFFAIRS (DOLA), ADMINISTRATION OF THE CONSERVATION TRUST FUND (CTF)